vnsmoreira/get-route/README.md

 # API Get Distance
-A simple and free API to get distance between two addresses
+An easy-to-use and free API to calculate distance between multiple addresses

 ## Setup